 Dr Melanie Baak — Chairperson, Founder and Public Officer

-Mel has travelled extensively through African countries including Sudan, Kenya, Namibia, Botswana, Zimbabwe, Mozambique and South Africa.
-She spent time in both 2007 and 2008 living with her husband and his family and experiencing the challenges of living the subsistence lifestyle of South Sudan.
+Mel established Timpir in 2005 when she was in Kenya during the signing of the Comprehensive Peace Agreement in Nairobi, Kenya, which ended the decades long conflict in South Sudan.
+Mel has travelled extensively through African countries including Sudan, Kenya, Uganda, Namibia, Botswana, Zimbabwe, Mozambique and South Africa.
+She spent time in 2007, 2008, 2011 and 2012 living with her husband and his family and experiencing the challenges of living the subsistence lifestyle of South Sudan.
 She worked in a primary school in Kenya in 2005 for three months and with street children in a rehabilitation centre just outside of Nairobi.
-She has experience teaching primary school children in the New Arrivals Program for refugee and migrant students at Gilles Street Primary School and previously worked for Local Government developing programs to involve new arrival migrants and refugees in the community.

 Henry Kutek — Finance Director

 Henry Kutek is a Chartered Professional Engineer who runs his own Forensic Engineering Consultancy.
 He grew up in Adelaide, Australia as the first Australian-born son of a refugee family fleeing northern Europe after WW2.
 He feels a great affinity for Sudanese refugees arriving in Australia and is active in assisting their resettlement.
 Henry has experience in the operation of community service organisations and is assisting the establishment and development of Timpir so that it can achieve its goals of providing assistance and support in developing acceptable standards of education, health, social justice and equity for the people of South Sudan.